-Failure Assertion Programming
+Failure Assertion Programming — IEC 61508 Software Technique

-What is it?
+What is failure assertion programming?

-Failure assertion programming is the disciplined use of executable checks—called assertions—to verify that specified pre-conditions hold before a block of code runs and that post-conditions hold after it completes.
+Failure assertion programming is the disciplined use of executable checks — called assertions — to verify that specified pre-conditions hold before a block of code runs and that post-conditions hold after it completes.
 If a condition is violated, the software detects the error immediately and follows a defined safe reaction rather than continuing with potentially corrupted state.
-The technique is simple to apply, highly reviewable, and focuses developer attention on the assumptions that keep the system safe.

 How it supports functional safety

-Assertions directly target systematic failures that stem from requirements, design, or implementation defects: they stop the program from silently proceeding when assumptions are broken.
-They also surface manifestations of random or common-cause hardware faults as invalid data (e.g., out-of-range sensors, stale timestamps), ensuring the safety function does not act on corrupted information.
+They also surface manifestations of random or common-cause hardware faults as invalid data (e.g. out-of-range sensors, stale timestamps), ensuring the safety function does not act on corrupted information.
 Because the reaction is explicit and deterministic, the system can log evidence and transition to a safe state or a controlled degraded mode.

 When to use

-- Interfaces and data hand-offs where contracts (valid ranges, freshness, units) must be enforced.
+- Interfaces and data hand-offs where contracts (valid ranges, freshness, units) must be enforced

-- Safety-critical control paths whose outputs must stay within a documented safe envelope.
+- Safety-critical control paths whose outputs must stay within a documented safe envelope

-- State machines and mode management that rely on invariants (e.g., mutually exclusive states).
+- State machines and mode management that rely on invariants (e.g. mutually exclusive states)

 Inputs

-- A documented safe-reaction strategy (safe state or controlled degradation) with timing bounds.
+- A documented safe-reaction strategy (safe state or controlled degradation) with timing bounds

 Outputs

-- Deterministic error reports (logs, diagnostic counters, DTCs) with trace to the violated contract.
+- Deterministic error reports (logs, diagnostic counters, DTCs) with trace to the violated contract

-- Safe reaction executed: inhibit actuation, hold last safe output, or enter safe state.
+- Safe reaction executed: inhibit actuation, hold last safe output, or enter safe state

 Procedure

-abort()). - Place checks.
-Put pre-conditions at safety-critical entry points and interfaces; post-conditions at outputs and state transitions; invariants in state machines or periodic monitors.
+abort(). - Place checks.
+Put pre-conditions at safety-critical entry points and interfaces.
+Post-conditions at outputs and state transitions.
+Invariants in state machines or periodic monitors.

 - Classify severity.
-Use levels (e.g.,
+Use levels (e.g.

 ASSERT_WARN,ASSERT_FATAL) to balance nuisance trips vs. hazard prevention. - Test negatively.
 Inject violations to prove logging, reaction, and timing (response within the safety deadline).